yairm210/Unciv/docs/uniques.md

 #### [amount]% Production when constructing [buildingFilter] wonders [cityFilter]
 Example: "[20]% Production when constructing [buildingFilter] wonders [in all cities]"

-Applicable to: Resource, Global, FollowerBelief
+Applicable to: Resource, FollowerBelief, Global

 #### Generated with weight [amount]
 Example: "Generated with weight [20]"